Masthaven Bank Conveyancing Panel Information

 Read More

-Our membership of the Masthaven Bank conveyancing panel was terminated but was reinstated on appeal, do I need to disclose this information on my application for CQS accreditation?
+my firm’s membership of the Masthaven Bank conveyancing panel was terminated but was reinstated on appeal, do I need to disclose this information on my CQS application?

-It would be advisable to provide details of the date of removal, information on the reason for removal, date of appeal and any reason given for reinstatement.
-This should not adversely impact your application but gives the Law Society viability as to what has occured.
+We would recommend that you provide details of the date of removal, information on the reason for removal, date of appeal and any reason given for reinstatement.
+This should not adversely impact your application but gives the Law Society viability as to what has gone on.

-I am on the Masthaven Bank conveyancing panel and all set to complete a remortgage shortly.
-My papers do not include a Legal Charge for the client to sign.
+I am on the Masthaven Bank conveyancing panel and due to complete a purchase within the next few weeks.
+My papers do not include a Mortgage Deed for the client to sign.
 Who do I contact at Masthaven Bank to get a duplicate Deed?

 You need to communicate with Masthaven Bank to obtain standard documents.
-The The Council of Mortgage Lenders Handbook contains an explicit inquiry for lenders to establish who to contact to obtain standard documents.
+The The Council of Mortgage Lenders Handbook contains an individual section for lenders to set out who to contact to obtain standard documents.
 Masthaven Bank in their Part 2’s state:

-It helps to disclose your Masthaven Bank solicitors panel reference.
+You will need to quote the firm’s Masthaven Bank solicitors panel reference.

 Find a Lawyer on the Masthaven Bank Conveyancing Panel